Vera Zorina: Career

 Zorina lost the role of Maria in the 1943 film adaptation of For Whom the Bell Tolls to Ingrid Bergman after only two weeks of shooting, due to her appearance not fitting the role.

 One of her major stage roles was in the 1938 Rodgers and Hart musical I Married an Angel.
 As the title character, she played an angel who descended from heaven to marry a Hungarian banker played by Dennis King, whose complete lack of human guile presented him with a whole new set of problems.
 The role in the 1942 film version was played by Jeanette MacDonald.

-In 1945, she had great success as Ariel in William Shakespeares The Tempest at the Alvin Theatre (which became the Neil Simon Theatre) on Broadway.
+In 1945, she had great success as Ariel in William Shakespeare's The Tempest at the Alvin Theatre (which became the Neil Simon Theatre) on Broadway.
 Starting in 1948, Zorina appeared in Arthur Honegger's Joan of Arc at the Stake, playing the title role in the first American performance with the New York Philharmonic under Charles Münch.
 She subsequently commanded the role many times, including the recording at the Royal Festival Hall in June 1966, with the London Symphony Orchestra under Seiji Ozawa.
 In 1968, she directed Cabaret at the Oslo Nye Teater to great acclaim.
 Her farewell performance was in Perséphone with New York City Ballet in 1982.
 In the 1970s, Vera Zorina was appointed director of the Norwegian National Opera and Ballet (Den Norske Opera & Ballet), but withdrew before she settled in because of her husband's illness.

 She was active with Lincoln Center as an adviser and director and, for several seasons, directed operas at the Santa Fe Opera in New Mexico.
 In 1986, she completed Zorina, her autobiography.